Updated: 10/12/22 – Lake Manyara safari

 Lake Manyara National Park was the first park that we went on safari in during our visit to Tanzania.
-This 127 square mile park is about a 2 hour drive from Arusha and is home to a lot of Africa’s wildlife diversity.
+This 127 square mile park is about a 2-hour drive from Arusha and is home to a lot of Africa’s wildlife diversity.
+In this Lake Manyara safari guide, I will let you know what requirements you will need to visit Tanzania, give you some tips on how to get to the park and provide you with information on which tours, lodges, and campsites I recommend.
+With this information in hand, you should be able to confidently plan an incredible safari adventure in Lake Manyara National Park that you’ll never forget.

 Before you leave for your trip to Tanzania to go on your Lake Manyara safari, you need to make sure you have all of the proper vaccinations.
 Not only to protect yourself, but to protect others.
 In fact, depending on where you are visiting from and whether you are making any stops before visiting Tanzania, you might not even be allowed in the country without the proper vaccinations.